 The American University in Dubai, in accordance with the laws of the U.A.E., adheres to specific guidelines regarding appropriate attire.
-As a result, students are expected to respect themselves and others by dressing properly while on campus.
-Inappropriate attire will not be tolerated and violations are subject to disciplinary action.
+As a result, students are expected to dress properly while on campus.
+Inappropriate attire will not be tolerated, and violations are subject to disciplinary action.